Receiver-Device-Independent Quantum Key Distribution

 over any possible output state $\rho^{BE}_{r_k}$ and measurements for Bob and Eve that are compatible with the data and the overlap assumption.
 We assume that Alice and Bob choose their respective inputs ($k$, $\mathbf{r}$ and $y$) uniformly at random.
 It turns out that this problem can be relaxed to a hierarchy of semi-definite programs (SDPs) by taking advantage of the method introduced in Ref.~\cite{Wang2019} (see Appendix~\ref{EvesInfoApp}).

 In Fig.~\ref{fig:theory_etaVSK}, we show how the corresponding bound on the key rate $R$ behaves as a function of the transmission $\eta$ of the channel, for protocols involving $n=2,3,4$ states.
-Note that any \gls{QKD} protocol in the model we consider must have $R \rightarrow 0$ when $\eta \rightarrow 1/n$, as given by the blinding attacks demonstrated practically in \cite{Lydersen2010}.
+As noted before, any \gls{QKD} protocol in the receiver-DI model must have $R \rightarrow 0$ when $\eta \rightarrow 1/n$.
 Nevertheless, we see from the plot that the security approaches this threshold, so that lower transmissions can be reached by increasing the number of states $n$ in the protocol.